What To Do RIGHT NOW

 Step 1: Pause.
 Do not pay.

-Paying rarely stops extortion — it usually leads to more demands.
+Paying rarely stops extortion — it often leads to more demands.

 Take a breath.
-You have options.
-The next steps will help you protect yourself.
+We have options.
+The next steps will help us protect ourselves.

 Step 2: Do not delete anything